Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
 Looks nice!
-Easy to read even with Tagless Final approach.
+Easy to read and everything looks as idiomatic as it gets.
 But what about initialization?
-Well, having a constructor and implicit parameters reduces boilerplate significantly, composition instead of inheritance makes outcome easier to understand and control.
+Well, having constructor parameters and implicit parameters reduces boilerplate significantly.
+With composition instead of inheritance we can easily wrap our implementation with as many wrappers as we want.
+It's now clear which dependencies are used and to where they are passed.

 {{< highlight scala >}}
 val itemDao: ItemDao[F] =